Choosing Child Care

-It is best to choose a child care provider who is ready to support your breast or chestfeeding goals.
-Ask if their staff has been trained in supporting breast or chestfeeding and safely storing, handling and preparing human milk.
+It is best to choose a child care provider who is ready to support your breastfeeding goals.
+Ask if their staff has been trained in supporting breastfeeding and safely storing, handling and preparing breastmilk.

 All of your baby's care providers should know: